martinville/LittleNodes_IR_Bridge/README.md

 The INO sketch make use of the ESP8266IRReceiver and Wemo Emulator libraries.
 The web front end is making use of twitter bootstrap on a SPIFFS filesystem.

+**What it does**
+The LittleNodes IR bridge can learn infrared remote codes and play them back to a device by acting on Alexa voice commands.

 **Important Prerequisite:**
 Without the frontend HTML/CSS GUI the device will not work.
 Make sure you upload the GUI files using a SPIFFS upload plugin from the Arduino IDE.